Recent Examples of cognitive science from the Web

 In the end, an Eastern view of the mind can mesh well with modern cognitive science—a fact that Pinker could have usefully pondered before writing this book.

 Yale suspended Khan, who was studying cognitive science, after his arrest more than two years ago.

 But there is still a lot more to be learned about how to best apply cognitive science to our everyday problems.

 One of the main EEOC complainants is Celeste Kidd, an assistant professor in UR’s brain and cognitive sciences department.

 Chris is a professor of informatics and adjunct professor of cognitive science at Indiana University.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'cognitive science.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

-What made you look up cognitive science?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up cognitive science?
+Please tell us where you read or heard it (including the quote, if possible).